What Are Solar Panels Made Of?

 This tiny but near-instant movement happens over and over, causing DC (Direct Current) electricity to be generated.
 Unfortunately, while you can use DC electricity, 99% of modern homes and appliances in Australia use AC (Alternating Current) electricity.
 So energy generated by your panels must be converted by a solar inverter before it can be used.

 Solar inverters are one of the most important parts of your solar system.
 Your solar panels send the DC electricity they generate to a solar inverter, which inverts the current and converts it to AC electricity your home can use.
 Because of the position it’s in, your inverter can also manage the flow of electricity, monitor system statistics, provide fault and grounding protection, track power use and more.
 When it comes to solar power, your inverter is just as important as your solar panels, if not more so.

 Once your electricity has been converted into AC electricity, it’s ready to use!
 This process happens over and over and over until your solar panels break down completely.
 As long as your panels and inverter work, you can keep generating electricity effectively forever!

 If your solar panels are producing more energy than you use, your inverter can also use the electricity to charge a battery or send the electricity back into the grid for a “refund” on your power bills.
 This is usually referred to as “feed-in tariffs” and is one of the biggest incentives for many homeowners to get solar panels.
 The money you can get back from solar energy tariffs will change depending on your state and local laws.

 For more information on all things solar, read our other blog articles or talk to the team at Solar Galaxy.
-We’ve been working with solar power systems and panels for years and can answer any questions you have about solar installation, repair, or about the systems themselves.
+We’ve been working with solar power systems and panels for years and can answer any questions you have about solar installation, repair, or the systems themselves.
 Call us today!